3lc-ai/ultralytics/ultralytics/utils/tlc/README.md

 ```
 </details>

-In the background, 3LC will create `tlc.Table`s and collect metrics with the trained mode after training completes, which can be opened in the 3LC Dashboard.
+In the background, 3LC will create `tlc.Table`s and collect metrics with the trained model after training completes, which can be opened in the 3LC Dashboard.

 ## Dataset specification